ala-mode/wallet/README.md

 ### Create a config file

 Pick a folder to use for Zallet, and create a `zallet.toml` file in it.
-You currently need at least the following:
+Currently full paths are required, and you need at least the following:

 ```toml
 network = "main"